 However, US businesses face challenges in delivering this training and education.
 More than 50 million people are classified as frontline employees and have limited access to computers or scheduling flexibility for group training.
 Based on Opus’s training data, 25% of those employees do not speak English as a first language.

 Opus has developed in-depth COVID training programs, which are updated regularly based on the latest OSHA, CDC, and WHO guidelines.
-All Opus training is delivered over text message and is offered in multiple languages so that businesses can support their hourly workers and ensure high levels of accessibility and compliance.
+All Opus training is delivered over chat and is offered in multiple languages so that businesses can support their hourly workers and ensure high levels of accessibility and compliance.

 COVID has already had a skewed impact on businesses with hourly workforces.
 Nearly 100,000 small businesses have closed since March according to data from Yelp.
 Restaurants had the highest closure rate at 32,000 businesses shuttered, followed by retail with 30,000, and then salons, bars, and fitness.